Crilum/update/README.md

 # What if I don't have Pi-Apps, snapd or Flatpak?
 Well, that's ok, if you have a Debian/Ubuntu based distro, just use the `update` command alone.

-But..
+### Pi-Apps

 If you have a Raspberry Pi, I strongly reccomend Pi-Apps.

 You can install Pi-Apps like this:
 ```